 Roderick put a hand firmly, but gently, on Rémy’s wrist, halting his progress at the door.
 With a whisper, he promised that they’d pick up where they left off soon enough.
 “And I’m not speaking entirely of the painting,” he said with a wink.

 Rémy went beet red at that, but he smiled and allowed Roderick to plant a kiss on his cheek.
-He swept past Jonathan, apparently now satisfied that Jonathan did not represent competition.
+He swept past Jonathan, apparently now satisfied that he did not represent competition.

 When he was gone, Roderick gave a weary smile and said, “Sorry about that.”